 Molecular gastronomy may be trending, but dinner doesn’t have to be high-tech to be delicious.
 Simple, whole foods, thoughtfully combined, can yield delicious, satisfying meals.
-Case in point: our Pinto Bean, Charred Corn and Onion Salsa.
+Case in point: this salsa recipe.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Whether you use canned beans (it’s okay!) or cook your own, the pinto beans make a savory, hearty foundation.
 Then, when you make the homemade salsa, things get really interesting!
 With grilled corn, onion, jalapeño peppers, fresh tomatoes, cilantro and lime, there’s a whole lot of pop — plus that smoky, fabulous flavor from the grill.
 Rich in protein, vitamins, minerals and phytonutrients, this dish is as nutritious as it is delicious.
 And you can whip it up in a snap.

 1 1/4 cup dried pinto beans or 2 (15-ounce) cans (no salt) pinto beans

 1/4 teaspoon plus 1/8 teaspoon kosher salt

 2 ears corn, shucked

 1 small red onion, sliced into 1/4 -inch thick rounds